Sebane1/Atomos/README.md

 ## Known Issues

-- **No Auto-Updates**: Auto-updating is partially implemented but not fully functional yet
 - **Beta Releases**: Do not enable beta releases as this may cause update loops
 - **Large Mod Files**: Large zip files may take time to unpack (optimisation in progress)
 - **TexTools Conversion**: Occasional TexTools conversion failures may occur (program continues to function)